Cargo Packing and Radish Harvesting Aboard Station Today

-Category: Space Hits: 7Expedition 64 Flight Engineer Kate Rubins is pictured inside the U.S. Quest airlock carrying a pair of pistol grip tools used for maintenance work during spacewalks.
+Category: Space Hits: 8Expedition 64 Flight Engineer Kate Rubins is pictured inside the U.S. Quest airlock carrying a pair of pistol grip tools used for maintenance work during spacewalks.

 The Expedition 64 crew is packing a pair of U.S. resupply ships for departure next month.
 The International Space Station is also humming with microgravity research to benefit humans on and off the Earth.